nic-dgl104-winter-2024/guide-research-reflection-journal/README.md

 > You don't need to include references for all sites you've visited - only those that you've take some information from.

+> Notice that in the references below I have opted to include author where possible, and have listed the name of the article or page in quotations, followed by the name of the website.
+The link embedded in the name of the website points directly to the resource used, not to the main page of the site listed.

 1. "Building web applications with Haskell: A beginner's guide".
 [Haskell.dev](https://haskell.dev/article/Building_web_applications_with_Haskell_A_beginners_guide.html).

 2. "Main Page".
 [Esolang Wiki](https://esolangs.org/wiki/Main_Page).